 You’ve seen the SendTo folder in action any time you right-click a file and select the Send To folder from the context menu.
 What you might be unaware of is that you can customize the items in this menu.

-Go ahead, right click a file.
+Go ahead, right click a file and choose Send To from the menu.
 You should see something that looks like this:

 To get to the SendTo folder, you’ll need to open up an Explorer window, and then paste in the following to the address bar.